BloomTech-Labs/expresswash-be/README.md

 Currently no actions are coded for the server.

-Tests are coded using Jest and Supertest for all of the endpoints.
+Tests are on the way and will be coded using Jest and Supertest for all of the endpoints, coming soon.

 ## 3️⃣ Environment Variables